bangerth/helmholtz/readme.md

 For each frequency computed, the program also generates a separate file with results in computer-readable, CSV format.

-*TODO:* Update with the exact contents of these files once settled upon.
+*TODO:* Update with the exact contents of these files.

 ### The file `output.log`